This chapter was substantiall updated in May 2019 and should be reread.

 Clinical commissioning groups are one of the three statutory safeguarding partners.
 NHS organisations and agencies are subject to Section 11 duties.
 Health professionals are in a strong position to identify welfare needs or safeguarding concerns regarding individual children and, where appropriate, provide support.
 This includes understanding risk factors, communicating and sharing information effectively with children and families, liaising with other organisations and agencies, assessing needs and capacity, responding to those needs and contributing to multi-agency assessments and reviews.

 A wide range of health professionals have a critical role to play in safeguarding and promoting the welfare of children including: GPs, primary care practitioners, paediatricians, nurses, health visitors, midwives, school nurses, those working in maternity, child and adolescent mental health, allied health practitioners youth custody establishments, sexual, alcohol and drug services for both adults and children unscheduled and emergency care settings highly specialised services and secondary and tertiary care.

-All staff working in healthcare settings - including those who predominantly treat adults - should receive training to ensure they attain the competencies appropriate to their role and follow the relevant professional guidance:
+All staff working in healthcare settings - including those who predominantly treat adults - should receive training to ensure they attain the competences appropriate to their role and follow the relevant professional guidance:

-- Safeguarding Children and Young People: Roles and Competencies for Health Care Staff, RCPCH;
+- Safeguarding Children and Young People: roles and competences for health care staff, RCPCH;

-- Looked after children: Knowledge, skills and competence of health care staff, RCPCH;
+- Looked after children: Knowledge, skills and competences of health care staff, RCPCH;

 - Protecting children and young people: the responsibilities of all doctors, GMC;